 Most cookies freeze well for up to a month.
 Just be sure to allow them to cool before freezing.
-Then, use plastic wrap to wrap them and make sure there are no air pockets.
+Then, use plastic wrap to wrap them and ensure there are no air pockets.

 Yes.
 Wrap the dough in your favorite plastic kitchen wrap, being sure there are no air bubbles.
-Cookie dough can be safely frozen up to 3 months.
-Allow to thaw overnight in the fridge before baking.
+Cookie dough can be safely frozen for up to 3 months.
+Allow thawing overnight in the fridge before baking.

 👨🍳 Tried this Recipe?
 Please leave a ⭐⭐⭐⭐⭐ rating in the recipe card below and leave a comment.
 We love hearing from our readers!

 ⏩ Stay in touch with us on social media by following us on Facebook, Pinterest, Instagram, and YouTube!

 📬Get our Recipes delivered to your inbox for FREE!